 1. The Ecosystem

 The evil impacts of air pollutant emissions could affect biological diversity.
 In recent years we have witnessed various species on the verge of extinction, and some of them are already extinct.
-The loss of biodiversity would directly impact our survival.
+The loss of biodiversity severely impact our survival.
 Acid rain, ozone depletion, higher concentrations of SO2 or NOx are detrimental to the survival of various species.

 3. Materials and Buildings